- Clinical Science

 Annual case presentations (Years 3+)

-Students are expected to take and register for a practicum every semester starting their second year while enrolled in the program prior to their 2,000-hour clinical internship.
+Students are expected to take and register for a See practicum every semester starting their second year while enrolled in the program prior to their 2,000-hour clinical internship.
 Practica are typically completed during the second through fifth years of the program.
 However, clinical training begins in the first year of the program with the Introduction to Intervention and Clinical Ethics course (Psych 672) and Assessment course (775,778).
 Each year, descriptions of available practica will be made available late in the Fall term.
 The Area Practicum Committee oversees the matching of student requests and practicum site openings.
 Students should keep detailed records of their practicum training hours each semester.
-(An Excel template to track hours can be obtained from Linda Anderson in 1004 East Hall).
-Evaluations of practicum students by supervisors and of practicum sites by students are coordinated by the Coordinator of Clinical Training.
+(The department will be using an electronic tracking system Time2Track, www.time2track.com) Evaluations of practicum students by supervisors and of practicum sites by students are coordinated by the Coordinator of Clinical Training.
 See Appendix G for more detailed Practicum Guidelines.
 Students who do not wish to take a practicum during every semester need approval from their faculty advisor and to petition and gain approval from the practicum committee.

 To receive credit for their practicum experiences, all students must enroll in Psychology 876 during the semester of practicum work.

 A NRSA or NSF predoctoral funding proposal must be submitted prior to graduating.
 Alternatives to a NRSA or NSF for this requirement must be approved by the core faculty.
 Completing grant proposals can be time intensive and we strongly suggest students begin this process in their third year of graduate school (or even earlier) based on consultation with their advisor.
-Meeting with the psychology grants office (firstname.lastname@example.org) at the beginning of this process is useful for understanding the grant application requirement and the internal submission timeline (which is typically earlier than the deadline set by the funding agency).
+Meeting with the psychology business office with regards to questions about grants (email@example.com) at the beginning of this process is useful for understanding the grant application requirement and the internal submission timeline (which is typically earlier than the deadline set by the funding agency).

 Following the completion of the 619, students must enroll in Psych 995 for dissertation studies.
 During the third year in the Program, students are encouraged to write a Dissertation Prospectus and have it approved by their Dissertation Committee.
 The process usually starts with the student discussing with the eventual chair of the Committee the selection of other members whose knowledge and compatibility will facilitate the completion of the dissertation.
 The dissertation prospectus should contain: